MZaFaRM/TheLifeOfPy/readme.md

-# General Sensors and Actions (Given by default to every creature)
+# General Sensors and Actions (Given by default to every critter)

 -   Eating
 -   Change direction